- SAP’s produced a highly misleading 2017 white paper on indirect access.

 What this means is that anything but passively reviewing SAP information is indirect access.

-In fact, even adjusting a query is indirect access, which means that companies that use external reporting applications that are not from SAP can very easily run afoul of SAP’s rules and regulations on indirect access.
+In fact, even adjusting a query is indirect access, which means that companies that use external reporting applications, not from SAP, can easily run afoul of SAP’s rules and regulations on indirect access.

 Frequently Asked Questions

 “If the customer is properly licensed for these scenarios today, does he / she need to do anything?
 No, customers properly licensed today do not need to do anything.”

 Right, of course.
 This is actually another propagandistic statement.
 Being properly licensed means, according to SAP, that you agree with SAP’s application of Type 2 indirect access.
 SAP will beat this horse until it is absolutely dead and until no one questions the assumption.
 SAP repeatedly does this in its literature, but its literature on indirect access may be one of the most extreme examples.

 “Can existing customers purchase more of the same if they have previously licensed Orders to cover consumer scenarios and envision increase in order volumes?
 There is no change to SAP’s practice of allowing existing customers to license “more of the same”.”

 SAP needs to work on writing more clearly because this is the type of sentence you have to guess as to its meaning.